Guidance on Handwashing

 The most common way germs are spread is by people's hands.
 Germs are often harmless but they can also cause illnesses such as colds and stomach upsets, as well as more serious illnesses such as E.coli and flu.

-Washing your hands properly can help protect you, your family, children and others.
+Washing your hands properly with soap and warm water and drying the hands thoroughly can help protect you, your family, children and others.

 When to wash hands

 You should make regular and thorough hand washing part of your daily routine; especially:

 - After using the toilet, urinal or after changing a nappy

 - Before and during the preparation of food, eating or drinking

 - After touching animals or animal waste

 - After cleaning the bathroom, changing your bedding or doing laundry